suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		seeping into my shoes during monsoon.
 Together they create this strange hybrid humor that tries to survive the absurdity of a country that choreographs incompetence and calls it culture.
-I don’t hate India—I hate that India refuses to evolve while claiming to have been evolved since the Vedas.
+I don’t hate India—I hate that India refuses to evolve while claiming to have evolved since the Vedas.
 You can’t have both, but India demands both, the way a child demands love for a drawing that’s mostly scribbles.
 	</p>
 </Tbx>

 ![holy hindloo](/images/IMG-20251108-WA0001.jpg)